larivierec/home-cluster/README.md

 Ingress and Gateway API can co-exist.
 Keep in mind, the DNS must simply be unique.

+You'll notice in my repo most of my external/internal services have both route and ingress.
+I've noticed after using Gateway-API extensively with Cilium, that it is not stable enough.
+For this reason, I have kept both and when Cilium's implementation decides to stop functioning, I have ingress available.

 #### Ingress

 For ingress controller we need to add this in order to get proper ip address from Cloudflare LB @ L7.